openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 * In French, the character `oe` or `œ` should remain unchanged after correction (*ex: œuf, bœuf).
 If it is missing, should be replaced by default by `œ`.
 * Commas and other word separators (, -, .) should be added to distinct ingredients. **We don't add a period** or modify the existing punctuation at the end of the list of ingredients.
     * Example: *"citric acid electrolytes (salt, magnesium and calcium chlorides, mono-potassion phosphate)"* -> *"citric acid, electrolytes (salt, magnesium and calcium chlorides, mono-potassion phosphate)"*
+* If ":" is missing to, such as `conservateur nitrite de sodium`, we add it:  `conservateur: nitrite de sodium`

 ## ✅ Benchmark - Validation dataset